Confluence Investment Management LLC Sells 5,316 Shares of iShares iBonds Dec 2027 Term Corporate ETF (NYSEARCA:IBDS)

-Confluence Investment Management LLC lessened its holdings in iShares iBonds Dec 2027 Term Corporate ETF (NYSEARCA:IBDS – Get Rating) by 1.2% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 443,800 shares of the company’s stock after selling 5,316 shares during the quarter.
-Confluence Investment Management LLC owned 1.41% of iShares iBonds Dec 2027 Term Corporate ETF worth $10,594,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Confluence Investment Management LLC lessened its holdings in iShares iBonds Dec 2027 Term Corporate ETF (NYSEARCA:IBDS – Get Rating) by 1.2% during the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 443,800 shares of the company’s stock after selling 5,316 shares during the quarter.
+Confluence Investment Management LLC owned 1.41% of iShares iBonds Dec 2027 Term Corporate ETF worth $10,594,000 as of its most recent SEC filing.

-Other institutional investors have also recently bought and sold shares of the company.
-Comprehensive Financial Consultants Institutional Inc. bought a new position in shares of iShares iBonds Dec 2027 Term Corporate ETF during the 4th quarter worth $93,000.
-RVW Wealth LLC grew its stake in shares of iShares iBonds Dec 2027 Term Corporate ETF by 24.9% during the 1st quarter.
-RVW Wealth LLC now owns 14,316 shares of the company’s stock worth $357,000 after acquiring an additional 2,855 shares during the period.
-Capital Investment Advisors LLC grew its stake in shares of iShares iBonds Dec 2027 Term Corporate ETF by 20.7% during the 1st quarter.
-Capital Investment Advisors LLC now owns 984,712 shares of the company’s stock worth $24,559,000 after acquiring an additional 168,598 shares during the period.
-Praetorian Wealth Management Inc. grew its stake in shares of iShares iBonds Dec 2027 Term Corporate ETF by 14.0% during the 1st quarter.
-Praetorian Wealth Management Inc. now owns 113,314 shares of the company’s stock worth $2,826,000 after acquiring an additional 13,923 shares during the period.
-Finally, Archford Capital Strategies LLC grew its stake in shares of iShares iBonds Dec 2027 Term Corporate ETF by 45.9% during the 1st quarter.
-Archford Capital Strategies LLC now owns 36,048 shares of the company’s stock worth $890,000 after acquiring an additional 11,339 shares during the period.
+A number of other institutional investors have also made changes to their positions in the business.
+Capital Investment Advisors LLC raised its position in iShares iBonds Dec 2027 Term Corporate ETF by 20.7% during the first quarter.
+Capital Investment Advisors LLC now owns 984,712 shares of the company’s stock worth $24,559,000 after acquiring an additional 168,598 shares in the last quarter.
+Janney Montgomery Scott LLC increased its holdings in shares of iShares iBonds Dec 2027 Term Corporate ETF by 42.5% in the first quarter.
+Janney Montgomery Scott LLC now owns 346,066 shares of the company’s stock valued at $8,631,000 after purchasing an additional 103,222 shares during the last quarter.
+Arrow Financial Corp increased its holdings in shares of iShares iBonds Dec 2027 Term Corporate ETF by 159.5% in the first quarter.
+Arrow Financial Corp now owns 52,643 shares of the company’s stock valued at $1,313,000 after purchasing an additional 32,353 shares during the last quarter.
+Peloton Wealth Strategists increased its holdings in shares of iShares iBonds Dec 2027 Term Corporate ETF by 17.9% in the first quarter.
+Peloton Wealth Strategists now owns 184,200 shares of the company’s stock valued at $4,594,000 after purchasing an additional 28,000 shares during the last quarter.
+Finally, Praetorian Wealth Management Inc. grew its stake in shares of iShares iBonds Dec 2027 Term Corporate ETF by 14.0% in the first quarter.
+Praetorian Wealth Management Inc. now owns 113,314 shares of the company’s stock valued at $2,826,000 after acquiring an additional 13,923 shares in the last quarter.

 - Get a free copy of the StockNews.com research report on iShares iBonds Dec 2027 Term Corporate ETF (IBDS)